 A stylish spot along the Malecón.
 The bar seems like it’s been moved from the garden district of New Orleans and placed along the shores of the Caribbean.
 It makes for the perfect sunset spot, especially while sipping on one of their cucumber Mezcal cocktails!

 Cozumel is directly across from the party hub of Playa del Carmen.
-To get there you’ll first have to make your way to Playa del Carmen, and from there you’ll take a short ferry ride over to the island.
+To get there you’ll first have to make your way to Playa del Carmen, and then take a short ferry ride over to the island.

-Downtown Cancun to Playa del Carmen: 80 pesos, takes 1.5 hours
+Downtown Cancun to Playa del Carmen: 1.5 hours

-Cancun Airport to Playa del Carmen: 260 pesos, takes 1.5 hours
+Cancun Airport to Playa del Carmen: 1.5 hours

-Getting from the bus station to the ferry: the bus station in Playa del Carmen is on the corner of Juarez and 5th Avenue.
-Exit the station towards 5th Avenue (towards the waterfront) and turn right.
-Go two blocks and then turn left towards the ocean.
+Getting to the Ferry: You can walk.
+It’s not far from the bus station.
+The bus station in Playa del Carmen is on the corner of Juarez and 5th Avenue.
+Exit the station towards 5th Avenue and turn right.
+Go two blocks and then turn left towards the ocean and the ferry.

 There are two ferry companies running boats between Playa del Carmen and Cozumel, Ultramar and Winjet.
-The cost for a ticket is about 220 pesos ($11) for one way and 400 pesos ($20) for a round trip.
-We recommend buying round trip tickets because it’s a better deal, but also because the return tickets can be used at any time for an entire year, so you don’t have to worry about catching a specific boat on a specific day.
+The cost for a ticket with Winjet is about 280 pesos ($16) for one way and 540 pesos ($31) for a round trip.
+We recommend buying round-trip tickets because it’s a better deal.

 You’ll find several booths selling tickets near the docks or you can buy them online, and most will be around the same cost.
-We found a booth charging 360 pesos ($18.75) per person for a round trip on a Winjet ferry, so you can shop around.
 It’s a smooth ride and takes about 45 minutes.
 Ultramar tends to be more expensive, but it has outdoor seating.

-From Playa del Carmen: boats leave every hour starting at 7am and ending at 11pm
+From Playa del Carmen: Boats leave every hour starting at 8am and ending at 9pm

-From Cozumel: boats leave every hour starting at 5:45am and ending at 10pm
+From Cozumel: Boats leave every hour starting at 7am and ending at 9pm

 If you’re arriving by ferry look for the official taxi lineup on the left when you get out to the main road.
-We’ve listed the costs of taxi rides to different spots on the island as listed on the official taxi rate sign (June 2019).
-In our experience, many taxi drivers didn’t have change, so try to be prepared with both big and small bills.
+Many taxi drivers don’t have change, so be prepared with both big and small bills.
 A short-distance ride within the town area costs around 40-60 pesos ($2-3).
 Prices go up from there.